How AI can encourage students to read and avoid plagiarism

 We’d love to hear your views on this subject.
 Which tools do you use for studying, researching and learning new subjects, and which other strategies you have found useful to help absorb and retain knowledge from large volumes of reading material?
 Which features would you like to see in tools such as Scholarcy to make them more useful to you, either as a student or as an educator?

-About the author: Phil Gooch is the founder of Scholarcy, a new, bootstrapped startup that uses AI and machine learning to turn documents in any format into rich, interactive summary flashcards.
-Prior to founding Scholarcy, Phil built text mining and natural language processing solutions for publishing companies and tech startups such as Babylon Health and Mendeley.
+About the author: Phil Gooch is the founder of Scholarcy, an Edtech startup that uses AI and machine learning to turn documents in any format into rich, interactive summary flashcards.
+Prior to founding Scholarcy, Phil has built text mining and natural language processing solutions for publishing companies and tech startups such as Babylon Health and Mendeley.